ekhadley/subliminal/README.md

 - starting to think my effect sizes are simply too small to see anything, even if there was anything to be seen
    - testing previous experiments on direct preference finetune models rather than preference-through-number finetunes might be a good way to get leverage here.
    - I just fixed a tokenization thing that was contaminating the ft.
-      - now with steering + 30k examples for  1 epoch, we get a +30% preference for  lions.
+      - now with steering and no system prompt using 30k examples for 1 epoch, we get a +30% preference for  lions.
       - maybe other animals are on the table now